 By Ikuto Yamashita.
 Released in Japan as “Shin Seiki Evangelion Anima” by Kadokawa Shoten, serialized in the magazine Dengeki Hobby.
 Released in North America by Seven Seas.
-Translated by Nathan Collins.
+Translated by Michael Rachmat.
 Adapted by Peter Adrian Behravesh.

 And so the light novel series that was written for a magazine dedicated to the selling of plastic models and toys ends the only way that it honestly could: with 250 more pages that show off just how great these Eva battles would look if you put the models together.
 If you love looking at Evas and imagining them fighting each other, it’s a terrific book.
 If you do not – and I am counting myself here – it’s a letdown.
 My expectations were not all that high… indeed, they mostly just involved hoping that we were done with thousands of people turning to salt.
 (I was wrong, alas.)
 And there are actual plot and character moments here.
 But the character moments aren’t enough, the plot is sometimes bad, and the ending merely stops, when it cries out for an epilogue of some sort.
 Sorry, kids, who knows what happens next, but it will be in a world where giant robots don’t fight, so who cares?